Setting and Adjusting the Antenna

-1. To aim the satellite dish correctly, you need to calculate or look up the azimuth and elevation angles for your site.
-Go to dishpointer.com.
+- To aim the satellite dish correctly, you need to calculate or look up the azimuth and elevation angles for your site.
+Use DishPointer.com for assistance in calculating your angles.